Spectral decay of the sinc kernel operator and approximations by Prolate Spheroidal Wave Functions: Quality of the spectral approximation by the PSWFs

 Next, if ${\mathcal F}$ denotes the Fourier transform operator and if then ${\cal G}$ is $c-$bandlimited and $F={\cal G} + {\cal H}.$ Moreover, since $\| \widehat {\mathcal G}\|_{L^2(\mathbb R)}\leq \|\widehat F\|_{L^2(\mathbb R)}$ and $\| {\mathcal H}\|_{L^2(\mathbb R)}\leq c^{-s} \|F\|_{H^s(\mathbb R)},$ then by using (\ref{extension}), one gets

 Finally, by using the previous inequalities and the fact that ${\mathcal G}$ is $c-$bandlimited, one concludes that

 This concludes the proof for general $f$.
-When $f$ is in the subspace $H^s_0(I)$, one can take as extension operator the extension by $0$ outside $[-1, 1]$, so that the constant $K$ can be replaced by $1$. \end{proof}
+When $f$ is in the subspace $H^s_0(I)$, one can take as extension operator the extension by $0$ outside $I$, so that the constant $K$ can be replaced by $1$. \end{proof}

 \begin{remark} This should be compared with the results of \cite{Wang}, given by Theorem 5.
 This has the advantage to give an error term for all values of $c$, while the first term in \eqref{eq222.1} is only small for $c$ large enough.
-On another side, Wang compares this specific Sobolev space with the classical one and finds that
+On the other hand, Wang compares his specific Sobolev space with the classical one and finds that

-For large values of $N$ we clearly have $\chi_N (1+c^2)\ll (1+c^2)^{-1}$, but it goes the other way around when $\chi_N$ and $1+c^2$ are comparable.
+For large values of $N$ we clearly have ${\displaystyle \frac{(1+c^2)}{\chi_N}\ll (1+c^2)^{-1},}$ but it goes the other way around when $\chi_N$ and $1+c^2$ are comparable.
 So it may be useful to have both kinds of estimates in mind for numerical purpose and for the choice of the value of $c.$ \end{remark}

-\begin{remark} Remark that the second error term in (\ref{eq222.1}) is negligible as soon as $N$ is comparable to $c$, due to the super-exponential decay of the sequence $\lambda_N(c)$, and also to the fact that the $L^2$ norm may be very small compared to the norm in $H^s$.
-A convenient choice of the value of the truncation order $N_c$ to be used is given by If $N< N_c,$ then the error bound in (\ref{eq222.1}) is concentrated in the quantity ${\displaystyle \sqrt{\lambda_N(c)}\|f\|_2}$ which can be significantly reduced by considering larger value of $N.$ On the other hand, if $N> N_c,$ then the error bound is concentrated in the quantity $c^{-s} \| f\|_{H^s}.$ Hence, larger values of $N$ will not reduce in a significant manner this error bound. \end{remark}
+\begin{remark} The error bound given by the previous theorem has the advantage to be explicitly given in terms of $c$ and $\lambda_n(c).$ Nonetheless, it has a drawback that it does not imply a rate of convergence, nor the convergence of $S_N(f)$ to $f$ in the usual $L^2(I)-$norm.
+To overcome this problem, we devote the remaining of this section to a more elaborated convergence analysis in the $2$-periodic Sobolev space $H^s_{per},$ then we extend this analysis to the usual $H^s(I)-$space. \end{remark}

-It may be useful to consider in particular the subspace $H^s_{per}$ of functions in $H^s(I)$ that extend into $2-$periodic functions of the same regularity.
+Next, we consider the subspace $H^s_{per}$ of functions in $H^s(I)$ that extend into $2-$periodic functions of the same regularity.
 For such functions, one can also use the norm

-Here, is the coefficient of the Fourier series expansion of $f.$ A precise error analysis of the quality of approximation by the PSWFs in the space $\Hs$ is given by the following theorem.
-We should mention that the proof of this result is essentially based on combining the Fourier characterization of $\Hs$ with some properties of the PSWFs as the eigenfunctions of the finite Fourier transform operator $Q_c.$